What Does a Positive Antibody Screen Mean?

 Blood Type Incompatibility

-Your care team will assess the specific antibody, watch for rising levels, and plan steps that support safety and autonomy.
+A positive result guides close monitoring, repeat testing, and timely treatment when needed.
+Your care team will assess the specific antibody, watch for rising levels, and plan care around your risk.

 Is Your Baby at Risk for Anemia?

-If your antibody screen is positive, your care team will assess whether those antibodies could cross the placenta and attack your baby’s red blood cells, which can increase the risk of fetal anemia.
+If your antibody screen is positive, your care team will assess whether the antibodies can cross the placenta.
+Some antibodies can attack your baby’s red blood cells and raise the risk of fetal anemia.

-Your antibody test helps show whether the pregnancy involves incompatible blood types, including an Rh-positive baby paired with maternal antibodies.
-The baby’s blood type depends on both parents, so testing the father’s blood type can clarify risk.
+Your antibody test helps show whether the pregnancy involves incompatible blood types.
+The baby’s blood type depends on both parents, so testing the other biological parent’s blood type can clarify risk.

-If antibodies are present, your team may use Doppler ultrasound of the fetal middle cerebral artery to look for early signs of anemia.
-This gives you timely options and more control.
+If antibodies are present, your team may use Doppler ultrasound of the fetal middle cerebral artery.
+This test can help look for early signs of anemia and gives you timely options.

 - A quiet ultrasound room, clear screens glowing